buildkite/docs/styleguide/STYLE.md

 The `{: class="two-column"}` class added at the end of a two-column table is what allows the custom table style to work.

+#### Prepending icons
+You can prepend an icon to boost the visual emphasis for an inline text.
+To do this, simply wrap the text with `<span class="add-icon-#{ICON_NAME}">`.

+At the time of writing there are only three icons available — agent, repository and plugin.
+To add more icons see `$icons` in `_add-icon.scss`, add a new name as the key and the inline SVG.
+Icon dimension must be 22px * 22px.

+Please note: unlike emojis, these icons are generic and contextual, and they are used as to help readers to better visually differentiate specific terms from the rest of the text.

 ## Screenshots
 This information was aggregated by going over the existing screenshots in the documentation repo.
 Feel free to change or expand it.